-Developing news: Walz's schools plan stresses in-classroom teaching, flexibility to shift - Albert Lea Tribune
+Walz's schools plan stresses in-classroom teaching, flexibility to shift - Albert Lea Tribune

-Developing news: Walz’s schools plan stresses in-classroom teaching, flexibility to shift
+Walz’s schools plan stresses in-classroom teaching, flexibility to shift

 Districts will decide how their students will start the year